What is Alcoholism, Exactly?

 Alcohol use disorder (also known as alcoholism) is a pattern of drinking that includes problems controlling your drinking, being preoccupied with alcohol, continuing to use alcohol even when it causes problems, needing to drink more to get the same effect, or experiencing withdrawal symptoms when you rapidly decrease or stop drinking.

 Any alcohol consumption that puts your health or safety at risk or causes other alcohol-related problems is considered unhealthy.
 It also involves binge drinking, which is when a man consumes five or more drinks in less than two hours or a woman consumes at least four drinks in less than two hours.
-Binge drinking has serious health and safety consequences.
+Binge drinking has serious first aid consequences.

 Physical Alcoholism Symptons

 According to Bryant and Squeglia, alcohol consumption disorders can be classed as mild, moderate, or severe.
 The following are some physical indicators of alcoholism: